ARMmbed/mbed-os-tools/README.md

 +---------------+----------------------+-------------+-------------+--------------------------------------------------+-----------------+
 ```

-Note how both paltforms share the same TargetID (`0240`) but have a unique ending string.
+Note how both platforms share the same TargetID (`0240`) but have a unique ending string.